Easybel/RNAseq/README.md

   - First we need a DNA reference (fasta) of the organism that we are investigating.
     - we can optionally adjust the fasta to our lab strain (change SNPs, Indels)
     - Create an index with the script: **0_DicIndex.sh**
-    - We need a list of features, (genes in this case), for which we count the reads that map to it
+    - We need a list of features, (genes in this case), for which we count the reads that map to it.
+In this case we have it in the gtf format

 - **Prepare the raw data**
   - **fastq**: Raw data is provided in the .fastq format, where we have paired-end reads (forward _1 & reverse _2), compressed in the .fastq.gz format.